kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 * New types of ``signature_algorithms`` for KEMs.
 * New handshake message ``KEMEncapsulation``
+* The key schedule mixes in the shared secrets from the authentication.
+* The ``Certificate`` is sent encrypted with a new handshake encryption key.
 * The client sends ``Finished`` before the server.
 * The clients sends data before the server has sent ``Finished``.